Markdown Formatter

 Best Practice

-Q: Does this tool support GFM (GitHub Flavored Markdown)?
-A: Yes, the formatter correctly handles GFM extensions such as tables, task lists, and strikethroughs.
+Q: Does it support GitHub Flavored Markdown (GFM)?
+A: Yes, the formatter handles GFM-specific syntax including tables, task lists, and strikethroughs.